- Forensic clients are people who access alcohol and other drug treatment as a result of their contact with the criminal justice system.

 All clinicians should follow a best practice approach to client information sharing based on recommendations from the Victorian Commissioner for Privacy and Data Protection.

-The Department of Health and Human Services has prepared a document to provide guidance to alcohol and other drug (AOD) workers on information sharing processes for voluntary and forensic clients.
+The Department of Health has prepared a document to provide guidance to alcohol and other drug (AOD) workers on information sharing processes for voluntary and forensic clients.